 These levels of confidence tell us if you make the research over groups of 100, 99 of the individuals in these groups will have the same result.
 If you do them in groups of 1000, 990 of the individuals will have the results, and so on.

-While you calculate confidence interval with a sample size something problematic might occur.
-The sample size’s mean might be too similar to the population mean or the sample size’s mean might be very different from the population mean.
-That is called the sampling error and you will see how to use it while calculation confidence interval in the next chapter of this article.
+When you calculate confidence interval with a sample size, something problematic might occur.
+The sample size’s mean might be too similar to the population mean or might be very different.
+That is called the sampling error and you will see how to use it in the next chapter of this article.

 Where Do You Use Confidence Interval?

 The results will give us a good point to guess which medicine is working better but since you could not try it on the whole population you cannot stick to one result.
-So you gather up all of our information from this experiment and calculate the range.
-This is the confidence interval and gives us a better idea on the medicine.
+So you gather up all the information and calculate the range.
+This is the confidence interval and gives us a better idea of the medicine.

 How To Calculate Confidence Interval Mathematically

-You may not be good at math and you don’t have to be to calculate the confidence interval for it can be calculated quickly by following a few easy steps.
-Let us show you through the calculating process.
-We strongly advise you to take your time and calculate with us so you can understand it better.
+You may not be good at math and you don’t have to be to calculate the confidence interval by yourself.
+Let us show you the calculating process with a real-life example:

-Let’s say you are veterinary and you have to buy a transport cage for cats in your clinic.
+Let’s say you are a veterinarian and you have to buy a transport cage for cats in your clinic.
 Every cat has a different weight of course so you have to guess the weight of cats you might take care of in the future.
-To do so you can weigh all the cats nearby but in fact, it would be very dreadful and long works for there are hundreds of cats everywhere.
-It brings us to our first step:
+To do so you can weigh all the cats nearby but in fact, it would be very dreadful and long works since there are hundreds of cats.
+So that brings you to the first step: